Appstun/NeuroInfoAPI-Docs/twitch.md

 #### Description

 Get a specific VOD by stream ID, or the latest VOD if no ID is provided.
-Requires authentication.

 #### Authentication